 My Type A personality means that I'm rather precise in my measurements when making most recipes in general.
 But for optimal results from the slow cooker, it actually is important to use correct quantities of ingredients, so an accurate yet inexpensive digital kitchen scale is worth its weight in gold.
 (Get it?
 Weight.
 Heh.)

 Slow cookers are renowned for transforming marbled cuts of meat into tender, fall-apart roasts.
 However, this can result in a gravy or sauce topped with a layer of melted fat.
 I often use a large spoon to skim off as much fat as possible, but sometimes it's easier to transfer all of the cooking liquids to a fat separator and dispose of the fat that way instead.

 And finally, I don't have these...but I want them.
 Pulling meat with two forks works just fine.
 But don't these Cave Tools Meat Claws just look FUN?!
 They get great reviews, too.

-In closing, I just wanted to say that I so appreciate y’all’s encouragement and support since my cookbook launched last week.
+In closing, I just wanted to say that I so appreciate y'all's encouragement and support since my cookbook launched last week.
 The positive messages and comments and emails from so many of you have meant the world to me!
 I hoped and dreamed that Real Food Slow Cooker Suppers would be a practical, useful cookbook to you all, and I wanted its recipes to be tasty.
-And I have been THRILLED to hear that y’all love the cookbook and the recipes so far!
-Also, thank you, thank you, thank you for the positive reviews on Amazon (feel free to join in on the fun if you’d like to share your impressions of/experience with the cookbook!).
+And I have been THRILLED to hear that y'all love the cookbook and the recipes so far!
+Also, thank you, thank you, thank you for the positive reviews on Amazon.
 Those reviews are so important to the long-term success of the cookbook, and I deeply appreciate everyone who takes the time to leave one. 🙂

 New recipes coming next week!
 Hope y'all have a wonderful weekend...